 - 1. The student must complete the following steps no later than the 11th week of the fall semester for spring graduation and the 11th week of the spring semester for summer or fall graduation: - a.
-Complete the "Application for Graduation" (available from the Registrar's Office, the Bursar's Office and from college offices). - b.
-Pay the required, nonrefundable fee at the Office of the Bursar. - c.
+Complete the "Application for Graduation" (available from the Registrar's Office, online from the Registrar's Office at http://registrar.utoledo.edu/graduation.htm and from college offices). - b.
 File the application with the Office of the Registrar.

-Students who do not graduate the semester for which they applied to graduate, but anticipate degree completion the following semester, must reapply and pay the nonrefundable fee no later than the 15th day of the next semester in which they expect to graduate.
+Students who do not graduate the semester for which they applied to graduate, but anticipate degree completion the following semester, must reapply by completing another application no later than the 15th day of the next semester in which they expect to graduate.

-If you fail to apply for graduation, your graduation date will be postponed.
+Failure to apply for graduation means that the student's graduation date will be postponed.

-2. The student must request an academic evaluation that lists any remaining requirement to be completed before the student can be awarded a diploma.
-Please contact your college office to arrange this academic evaluation.
+2. The student must request an academic evaluation that lists any remaining requirements to be completed before the student can be awarded a diploma.
+Students can arrange this academic evaluation through their college office.